openebs-archive/cstor-operators/docs/tutorial/intro.md

 4. This [link](./volumes/policy.md) explains the volume policy related operations.
 5. This [link](./volumes/migration.md) explains the volume migration related operations across k8s nodes.
 6. This [link](./volumes/block_volume.md) explains how to use cstor raw block volume.
+7. This [link](./volumes/prometheus-monitoring.md) explains how to configure and monitor cstor volumes.